World Asteroid Day 2020: History, Significance, Tunguska event and Key Facts

 World Asteroid Day is a global movement to protect our Earth from the impacts of Asteroids.
 Several events are organised all over the world to educate people about asteroids.
-In 2019, fifth Asteroid Day is celebrated.
-It is an official United Nations Day of global awareness and education about asteroids.

 What are Asteroids?